Disney World Moderate Resort Rankings

 3. Disney’s Port Orleans Resort – French Quarter

-Fans of French Quarter are most likely to point to its size–it’s the most compact of all the Moderate Resorts–as the primary reason why it’s the best Moderate Resort.
+Another huge selling point of French Quarter is its size–POFQ is the most compact of all the Moderate Resorts–as the primary reason why it’s the best Moderate Resort.
 With the opening of Gran Destino Tower, French Quarter has been bested in that regard, and falls down the list a bit as a result.
 However, the two aren’t really comparable–especially in price–so it’s difficult to penalize French Quarter in that regard.
+French Quarter also wins in terms of transportation and only having a single bus stop, which makes it more efficient than the other Moderate Resorts, even if it is all-bus transportation.

 Then there’s the exceptional themed design at French Quarter, with a romanticized take on New Orleans.
 It is intimate, has beautiful fountains and wrought-iron details, plus the alligator band (who doesn’t love a musically-inclined alligator?!).
 The pool is strong, the grounds are charming, and the layout is a definite selling point for families.